Distribution estimation and change-point estimation for time series via DNN-based GANs: Monte Carlo and Empirical Applications

 where $\boldsymbol{x}_t\in \mathbb{R}^{20}$ and $\boldsymbol{v}_t\sim \boldsymbol{N}(\boldsymbol{0},0.2\boldsymbol{I}_{20})$ for { $t=1,...,10500$}.
-The initial values are set as $\boldsymbol{x}_1=\boldsymbol{x}_2=\boldsymbol{0}$, and { each element of $\boldsymbol{x}_3$ is independently sampled from uniform distribution $U(0,0.01)$}, the seed is set 3 (Python language, $\mathsf{random.seed}(3)$). { Considering that the sequences at initial times are nonstationary, we remove the first 500 observations to guarantee the stationarity of the training data and retain the remaining 10000 observations to train GAN.} We adopt the general training method of GAN (Algorithm 1 in \citet{arjovsky2017wasserstein}) to train the discriminator and generator.
-The neural network of the discriminator for GAN is composed of nine-linear layers with the LeakyReLu activation function.
+The initial values are set as $\boldsymbol{x}_1=\boldsymbol{x}_2=\boldsymbol{0}$, and { each element of $\boldsymbol{x}_3$ is independently sampled from uniform distribution $U(0,0.01)$}, the seed is set 3 (Python language, $\mathsf{random.seed}(3)$).
+Considering that the sequences at initial times are nonstationary, we remove the first 500 observations to guarantee the stationarity of the training data and retain the remaining 10000 observations to train GAN. { We adopt the general training method of GAN (Algorithm 1 in \citet{arjovsky2017wasserstein}) to train the discriminator and generator.
+As we describe in Section \ref{sec:change-point}, the GAN model is trained by rolling window on the time series.
+We set the size of window to be 5, i.e., 5 time slices $\{\boldsymbol{x}_t,...,\boldsymbol{x}_{t+4}\}$ constituting a sample with size $5\times20$, fed into the discriminator.} The neural network of the discriminator for GAN is composed of nine-linear layers with the LeakyReLu activation function.
 The structure of the generator contains two convolution layers and five deconvolution layers, in which each layer is also followed by a LeakyReLu activation function.
 Specifically, the two convolutional layers first transform the Gaussian input noises into latent variables, and then the subsequent deconvolution layers upsample the latent variables to produce fake samples with the same dimension as the real ones.
-In the training process, we first train the discriminator 100 times to enhance its ability to distinguish the real and generated samples.
-Then, we train the generator one time once the discriminator is trained 25 times.
-The batch size is set as 64.
-After training a stable generator, we feed a set of random Gaussian noises into the generator and then obtain 20-dimensional generated samples on the time cross section.
-Figure \ref{fig:plot1} compares two sets of generated samples (blue curves: Fake) with the real samples (red curves: Real) at two different times.
-It can be seen that the synthetic samples generated by GAN show substantially good overlap with the real data.
-The results reveal that GAN can effectively estimate the distribution of stationary time series data.
+In the training process, we train the generator one time once the discriminator is trained 5 times.
+The batch size is set as 128.
+After training a stable generator, we feed a set of random Gaussian noises into the generator and then obtain a 5-tuple 20-dimensional generated samples.
+Figure \ref{fig:plot1} { shows the correlations of the generated samples of 5-tuple generated samples (Figure \ref{fig:plot1a}) and their autocorrelations (Figure \ref{fig:plot1b}).
+It can be seen that the correlations of sample patches generated by GAN are very close to that of the real data.
+We randomly select two dimensions (the second and fifth dimensions) in the generated sample patches and plot the autocorrelations.
+We notice that the generated sample patches have strong autocorrelations.
+The results reveal that GAN can effectively estimate the joint distribution of stationary time series data.}